2009-02-18

 Keying the world.

-Extra message that can be used to indicate propagation, e.g. "AUR".
+Optional extra message that can be used to indicate propagation, e.g. "AUR".

-Easy change of callsigns, locators and extra message in the software.
+Easy change of call signs, locators and extra message in the software.

 Instead of sending a key down "message" it is possible to send "Last letter ID."